redis/redis-rb/README.markdown

 ## Setup

-Use the tasks mentioned above (in redis-rb dependencies) to get your machine setup.
+Use the tasks mentioned above (in Dependencies) to get your machine setup.

+## Examples

+Check the examples/ directory.  *Note* you need to have redis-server running first.